-Avoid some foods.
+Stay away from some foods.
 Limit your risk.
 Don’t eat uncooked or undercooked meat or fish.
 You may also be told not to eat raw vegetables or thin-skinned fruits during your nadir.

 Wear gloves.
 Make it harder for infection to enter your body.
 Wear gloves when you work around germs and dirt.
 Have someone else clean a pet’s tank, cage, or litter box.

-Avoid cutting yourself.
+Try not to accidentally cut yourself.
 Protect your feet from injury and germs by not walking barefoot.